jamesplease/maths/src/pages/introduction.md

 # Introduction

-This is a website where I document topics in mathematics and physics for my own reference.
+A reference website for topics in mathematics, physics, and philosophy.